 Over the past month I’ve been reconnecting with essential oils.
-When I was young my mom used essential oils, and I always loved it when she’d put lavender oil on my mosquito bites, or used tee tree oil as a disinfectant.
+When I was young my mom used essential oils, and I always loved it when she’d use lavender oil to promote healthy skin, or used tee tree oil for its cleansing properties.
 This reconnection with essential oils has stirred something within me.
 I’ve uncovered the little girl in me who loves flowers, pretty fragrances, and making life more beautiful.
 I’ve reconnected with my feminine side, which is softer, calmer and more patient, as opposed to my “go go go” masculine side.

 What Essential Oils are

 If you’ve ever enjoyed the scent of a rose, you have experienced the aromatic qualities of essential oils.
 These naturally occurring vaporous aromatic compounds are found in the seeds, bark, stems, roots, flowers, and other parts of plants.
 Essential oils provide plants with protection against environmental threats, and play a role in plant pollination.
 In addition to their intrinsic benefits to plants, essential oils have been used for their beautiful fragrances, their healing properties, for food preparation, beauty treatment, and health-care practices since the old times.
 They have potent attributes on physical, mental, emotional and spiritual levels.
 The different chemical components of the flowers, plants and trees that have been distilled into oils have a powerful effect on our brain.
 Scents can help us remember events from the past, and may assist in clearing negative thought forms, and manage emotions.
 In fact, essential oils can be used for a wide variety of emotional and physical wellness applications.

 You can use essential oils in one of three methods: aromatic, topical, or internal, either with a single oil, or in multiple oil blends.